Enclosed is a link to an objective analysis of ‘Active or Passive?’ done by John Ameriks on Vanguard Blog in September 2009!

 Consider the following words; I have underlined the important sentences,

 Zero-sum: You don’t need to believe in efficient markets, rational behaviour, economics, or the tooth fairy to establish that a portfolio that holds all the securities in a capitalization-weighted market index (i.e., an index weighted like the S&P 500 and other common indexes, but containing all the securities in the market) will, after costs, outperform the average dollar invested in the market if active management costs more than cap-weighted indexing, which it generally does.
+You do have to believe in basic arithmetic.
+(And the index must be cap-weighted, as this wouldn’t necessarily be true for other indexing methods.)
+But the result is purely mathematical from there, and is based only on the definition of the word “average”—not on fancy/complicated theories that require any additional assumptions.

 Importantly, this basic math applies regardless of the market, or the so-called efficiency of the market.